zeon/qpkg-wordpress/src-all/wordpress/wp-content/plugins/nextgen-gallery/readme.txt

 * Tag support for images : Append related images to your post, create a image tag-cloud
 * Meta data support : Import EXIF, IPTC or XMP meta data
 * Sort images feature
-* Cool flash addons here : http://wordpress.org/extend/plugins/nextgen-flashviewer/

 == Credits ==

-Copyright 2007-2010 by Alex Rabe & NextGEN DEV-Team
+Copyright 2007-2011 by Alex Rabe & NextGEN DEV-Team

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by